Gaeto95/democracywatch/README.md

 ## 🌐 Data Integration Roadmap

 ### **Current Challenge: Global Government Data**
 Unlike the US (which has Congress.gov, OpenSecrets.org), most countries lack comprehensive government APIs.
-This creates both a challenge and an opportunity for Democracy Watch.
+This creates both a challenge and an opportunity for Watchdog.

 ### **Phase 1: Multi-Source Data Integration**